Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Installation/Zip_Installation.md

 title: Zip Installation (macOS and Unix)
 ---

-# Installing Profinity
+# Installing Profinity On macOS and Unix

+!!! info "Available Profinity Releases"
     Profinity is currently available on [Windows machines](./Windows_Installation.md) as a standard desktop application, for selected [Unix Platforms (including macOS and Linux)](./Zip_Installation.md) and as a [Docker container](./Docker_Installation.md) for Docker enabled environments and Cloud setups.

 ## Zip Installation

-Profinity is available as a Zip installation file for Unix and MacOS platforms, this approach does not require any installer but simply requires the files to be ped and run with a version of the Microsoft ASP.NET Core 9.0 runtime.
+Profinity is available as a Zip installation file for Unix and MacOS platforms, this approach does not require any installer but simply requires the files to be run with a version of the Microsoft ASP.NET Core 9.0 runtime.

 To use this installation approach firstly download and install a ASP.NET Core 9 or above runtime (note we are currently only testing against .Net 9 releases so if you do use a more recent version you may have issues).
 The ASP.NET Core runtime is the version of .Net that is required.